Across the globe, the overdose epidemic is resulting in concerning and sad scenarios.

 - Increased accessibility to drug addiction treatment

 Many individuals will fall through the cracks by experiencing low accessibility rates to high-quality drug addiction treatment.
 Through great pressures on the NHS, free treatment services are sparse.
-On the other end of the spectrum, private rehab is available, however, this scale isn’t accessible to all.
+On the other end of the spectrum, private alcohol rehab is available, however, this scale isn’t accessible to all.

 Increased accessibility to progressive treatment programmes is required to work through the overdose epidemic.